 How to become a Marine officer?

-How to Become a Marine Corps Officer?
-Candidates who want to become a portion of the United States Marine Corps (or the USMC for short) must successfully pass the following requirements.
+How to become a Marine Corps officer?
+Candidates who want to become a portion of the United States Marine Corps (or the USMC for short) must successfully pass the following Marine Corps officer requirements:

 - Must be a U.S. citizen or resident alien